 During the construction phase, concrete required for the turbine foundations will likely be provided from a temporary concrete plant, set up in the project's maintenance lot northwest of Black Nubble mountain.
 The concrete mix will require small amounts of water.
 A watering truck may also be used during construction, to reduce dust on the gravel roads.
-The water will most likely be sourced from Nash Stream, although the exact source has not been determined at this time.
-The required quantities of water will not be significant to Nash Stream's flow, nor to the project area's aquifer.
+The water will most likely be sourced from an onsite well.
+The required quantities of water will not be significant to the project area's aquifer.
+See section 16.0 (Water Supply Narrative) for further details about estimated water use.